-The sidewalk on the east side of this 1958 bridge is narrow, and because of the longer exposure necessary for a night shot (⅛ second), the camera was on a tripod, but when the front two legs of the tripod were against the edge, the back leg was in the street and our butts were in traffic.
+The sidewalk on the east side of this 1958 bridge is narrow.
+Because of the longer exposure necessary for a night shot (⅛ second), the camera was on a tripod.
+But when the front two legs of the tripod were against the edge, the back leg was in the street, and our butts were in traffic.
 The bridge tender looked at us as if we were crazy.
-Automobile traffic would rattle the bridge, ruining our shot, so we needed the unsynchronized traffic lights on both sides of the bridge to be red together for at least twenty seconds so we could let the traffic clear the bridge and then compose our shot.
+Automobile traffic would rattle the bridge, ruining our shot.
+We needed the unsynchronized traffic lights on both sides of the bridge to be red together for at least twenty seconds so we could let the traffic clear the bridge and then compose our shot.
 While we were waiting, the moon was trying to exit the scene more quickly than most non-astronomers realize.
-We also needed the light’s beam to be in a convenient location (It gives two flashes every 30 seconds, meaning that during the twenty second period of common red described above, it might not even show).
-Eventually (with a little divine help) everything came together, we got the shot, and lived happily ever after – but until then there were some long tense moments.
+We also needed the light’s beam to be in a convenient location.
+But it gives two flashes every 30 seconds, meaning that during the twenty second period of common red described above, it might not even show.
+Eventually (with a bit of divine help), everything came together, we got the shot, and everyone lived happily ever after.
+But until then, there were some long, tense moments.

 For more information about this image, go to www.BeeHappyGraphics.com/gallery/jupiter.html.